-Pursuant to NCM, Inc.'s Amended and Restated Certificate of Incorporation and NCM LLC's Third Amended and Restated Limited Liability Company Operating Agreement, as amended, members of NCM LLC, other than NCM, Inc., may choose to have common membership units redeemed, and NCM, Inc. may elect to redeem through either a cash payment or the issuance of shares of its common stock on a one-for-one basis.
-If AMC redeems its common membership units for NCM, Inc. common stock, NCM, Inc.'s ownership will increase proportionally and the number of shares outstanding of NCM, Inc. common stock will increase.
-Further, the sale of AMC theaters or transfer of advertising on those theaters, may require AMC to transfer and surrender, and NCM LLC to cancel, common membership units related to the theater dispositions.
+Pursuant to NCM, Inc.'s Amended and Restated Certificate of Incorporation and NCM LLC's Third Amended and Restated Limited Liability Company Operating Agreement, as amended, members of NCM LLC, other than NCM, Inc., may choose to have common membership units redeemed, and NCM, Inc. may elect to redeem through either a cash payment based on the three-day variable weighted average closing price of NCM, Inc.'s common stock prior to the redemption date or the issuance of shares of its common stock on a one-for-one basis.